faranik/where_am_I/README.md

 # where_am_I
 This project is part of the *Robotics Software Engineering* scholar course offered at Udacity.
+It explores AMCL algorithm for the robot localization problem and its ROS node implementation.

 ## Project Overview
 Welcome to the Where Am I? localization project!
 In this project, you will learn to utilize ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simulation environments.